node-js-libs/chain.js/README.md

-**chain.js is a microframework (678 bytes when gzipped) for handling asynchronous JavaScript**
+**chain.js is a microframework for handling asynchronous JavaScript**

 It comes with built-in methods for running functions sequentially or in parallel, and lets you define your own methods to handle complex logic.

 ### run()

-Run each argument in parallel and then progress to the next method once all are complete
+Run each argument in parallel and then progress to the next method in the chain once all are complete

     run(func1, func2).then(func3, func4);